zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

 ## **STEP 2:** Initialize the Kubernetes cluster and the pod network add-on

-1. Open a terminal session as opc user (default)
+1. Open a terminal session as opc user (default).

     ```
     <copy>sudo swapoff -a</copy>